Call Now Book Appointment

 Supercapsular Percutaneously-Assisted Total Hip surgery, also known as SuperPATH surgery, is a revolutionary technique in orthopaedics, designed to minimise tissue damage and speed up recovery for patients who need a hip replacement.
 This novel method uses incisions measuring 2-3 inches (in some cases, 2-3cm) to perform the surgery without dislocating the hip or damaging the surrounding soft-tissue muscles and tendons.
 The level of pain is reduced, and recovery is accelerated.

 With SuperPATH surgery, the muscles and tendons are preserved, and the natural structure of the hip is maintained.
 This procedure also ensures that the joint is replaced from within the capsule.
-Today, many surgeons have started incorporating the SuperPATH approach in treating their patients.
+Today, many surgeons have started incorporating the SuperPATH approach in treating their patients — and CK Birla Hospital, Punjabi Bagh was the first centre in North India to introduce it.

 What are the Benefits of SuperPATH Surgery?

-- The recovery time in SuperPATH hip replacement is faster.
+• The recovery time in SuperPATH hip replacement is faster, with a shorter hospital stay.

 Who are the Ideal Candidates for SuperPATH Surgery?